 Registered Psychologist #940

-- Janna has nine years of experience in working within the human services field with children, adolescents, and adults
+Josee has 15 years of experience working within the areas of mental health and counselling with children, adolescents, adults and families.

 Clinical Social Workers